millerv2/BioinformaticsPrograms/DailyProgressLog.md

 ./ calls and runs an executable that is in your $PATH.
 Remember on Linux/Unix,nearly any file can be executable, the file ending just must describe what or how the file is "excecuted".

-Initially this wasn't running properly because I had to update the varaible samples in the config file to specify a full path to the samples.tsv file for it to find it.
+Initially this wasn't running properly because I had to update the variable samples in the config file to specify a full path to the samples.tsv file for it to find it.

 Another change we made to make testing of the pipeline more effective is creating two dummy.fastq.gz files which are subsets of the first 1000 reads (4000 lines) from the original fastq files in the samples directory.
 I modified the table (samples.tsv) to contain the names of these dummy fastq files which we will use for running.